medialab/minet/docs/cli.md

 Examples:

 .
-Get follows of a user by their handle:
+Get follows of a profile by their handle:
-    $ minet bluesky user-follows @bsky.app
+    $ minet bluesky profile-follows @bsky.app

 .
-Get 100 follows of a user by their DID:
+Get 100 follows of a profile by their DID:
-    $ minet bluesky user-follows did:plc:z72i7hdynmk6r22z27h6tvur --limit 100
+    $ minet bluesky profile-follows did:plc:z72i7hdynmk6r22z27h6tvur --limit 100

 .
-Get follows from users by their handles from a CSV file:
+Get follows from profiles by their handles from a CSV file:
-    $ minet bluesky user-follows <handle-column> -i users.csv
+    $ minet bluesky profile-follows <handle-column> -i profiles.csv

 Tips: